 Raganjli is a source of musical compositions in well-known ragas as well as in many rare ragas of North Indian classical music.
-It consists of 112 Ragas with 150 compositions and every Raga is preceded by its description.
+It consists of 148 Ragas with about 320 compositions and every Raga is preceded by its description.
 The text of the compositions is from Gurbani and the pieces are mostly composed in the purist and rather intricate classical style with a few compositions in Kirtan style.

 Scriptures have been chosen which best suit the rhythm and mood of each tune.
 Whilst the level of difficulty varies, in general the compositions are targeted at those who are fairly well versed in classical music.

 My motivation was, and continues to be, purely personal pleasure.
 I hope that this work brings some pleasure to anyone who wishes to perform the compositions.

 Although it has taken five years to complete ‘Raganjli’, in a sense these books are the culmination of a lifetime’s experience of playing classical music.